intelligent-agent/redeem/docs/gettingstarted/wiring.rst

 End Stop
 --------

-Each end stop requires a ground (black) and 5V (red) connection as well as the signal (yellow) for the replicape to monitor.
+Each end stop requires a ground (black) and 5V (red) connection as well as the signal (yellow) for the Replicape to monitor.

 Inductive Sensor
 ----------------

 Inductive sensors require ground (black), a 5V supply (red), a 12V supply (orange) and the signal (yellow) for the replicape to monitor.

 Hot Ends
 --------

 While there is a positive and negative pin for each, the ``heater e`` and ``heater h`` are resistive loads and polarity does not matter.

 Heatbed
 -------

 Since the hotbed is also a resistive load, polarity does not matter.

 Similar to the power in connector, there are double connections to safely carry the current needed for the hotbed.

+For more detailed information, please see Replicape's :doc:`replicape/hardwaredetail`.